If you or a loved need to safely detox from drugs or alcohol, contact Southern California Sunrise Recovery Center Today.

 According to the US Department of Health and Human Services, the consumption of alcoholic beverages is a known human carcinogen.
 In 2009, about 3.5% of cancer deaths in the US (19,500 deaths) were alcohol-related.10

-The body breaks alcohol down into acetaldehyde, damaging the DNA, which controls a cell’s normal function and growth, and prevents the body from repairing this damage.
-9 Alcohol also generates reactive oxygen species that, through oxidation, can also damage the DNA and proteins and lipids (fats) in the body.
+The body breaks alcohol down into acetaldehyde, damaging the DNA, which controls a cell’s normal function and growth and prevents the body from repairing this damage.
+9 Alcohol also generates reactive oxygen species that, through oxidation, can also damage the DNA proteins and lipids (fats) in the body.
 10 When the DNA is damaged, a cell can begin growing uncontrollably and create a cancer tumor.
 9

-Additionally, alcohol can impair the body’s ability to break down and absorb many different nutrients such as vitamin A, nutrients in the vitamin B complex, vitamin C, vitamin D, vitamin E, and carotenoids.
+Additionally, alcohol can impair the body’s ability to break down and absorb many different nutrients, such as vitamin A, nutrients in the vitamin B complex, vitamin C, vitamin D, vitamin E, and carotenoids.
 Alcohol can also increase the blood levels of estrogen, which is linked to breast cancer.
 Alcohol may also contain carcinogens such as nitrosamines, asbestos fibers, phenols, and hydrocarbons.
 10

 Drinking alcohol can increase someone’s risk of developing esophageal cancer, liver cancer, breast cancer in women, and colon and rectum cancer.
 9 Alcohol consumption can also increase someone’s risk of head and neck cancers, including cancers in the oral cavity, pharynx (throat), and larynx (voice box).
 10